Skill Demand Index

 Which roles need Project Management Software most:

 Marketing positions drive 50% of demand.
-Other and Software Engineering also frequently list Project Management Software as a requirement.
+Other and Project Management also frequently list Project Management Software as a requirement.
+Skills commonly paired with Project Management Software include Communication Skills and Project Management.

 Depth Level Distribution